trox115/Fakebook/README.md

 A simple Facebook web app.

-**Fakebook** is a simple facebook web app, made using the methodology of [The Oding Project](https://www.theodinproject.com).
-This prjoect ask us to make a fake facebook app and you can click [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project) to see the project requirements.
+**Fakebook** is a simple facebook web app, made using the methodology of [The Odin Project](https://www.theodinproject.com).
+This project ask us to make a facebook clone.
+You can click [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project) to see the project requirements.

-After each milestone the project will be reviewd and approved by a **TSE** from [Microverse](https://microverse.org)
+After each milestone the project will be reviewed and approved by a **TSE** from [Microverse](https://microverse.org).

 ## Tools used